idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueFamilyTopic.md

 - My family doesn't share my last name, since that is more of a title given to me.
 - There is no family in Skyrim right now as far as I know.
 - My sister may be long dead, but she had children.
 Some of her decendants are still alive and well.
 They sometimes send letters asking for advice and talking about their lives.
-- My ex wife and I split after a few years, but stayed in contact.
+- My former wife and I split after a few years, but stayed in contact.
 - I lost my wife to time, she died of old age, never accepting the blood kiss.
-- My ex wife was once the center of my life.
+- My former wife was once the center of my life.
 - My father died because he worked too hard, never took enough of a break.
 - My mother is dead, she lived a long, fullfilling life.
 - I never had children, just never had the chance to get any.